14. Interfacing compiled code (**)

 Alternatively, we could have used C::realloc to extend an initially small buffer created using C::malloc by, say, 50% whenever it is about to overflow.

 14.2.5.
-Lists#
+Lists

+For safety reasons[10], we do not get access to the underlying pointers in lists and character vectors.
+List items can be read by calling C::VECTOR_ELT(x, index) and can be set with C::SET_VECTOR_ELT(x, index, newval).
 Note that lists (VECSXPs) are comprised of SEXPs of any type.
 Hence, after extracting an element, its SEXPTYPE needs to be tested using one of the functions listed in Table 14.1.
 This can be tiresome.

 Example 14.15